 DEI isn’t just a buzzword in the HR community.
 It’s a must have way of operating businesses.
 For some companies, this could even mean changing the healthcare services and benefits they offer employees – even for abortions.

 No matter where you stand on the issue and how you treat controversial issues being discussed in the workplace, there’s no way you can avoid this topic right now if you’re a Benefits pro.
-The Supreme Court draft decision leak of the downfall of Roe v.
+The Supreme Court decision to reverse Roe v.
 Wade has seen to that.
 Regardless of the decisions you make when it comes to benefits, there are many variables to consider.

 Legal implications of Roe v.
 Wade